 The consolidated financial statements comprise the financial statements of the Trust and its subsidiaries.
-The financial statements of the subsidiaries are prepared for the same reporting periods as the Trust, using consistent accounting policies.
+The financial statements of the subsidiary which include Firm Capital Property Limited Partnership, are prepared for the same reporting periods as the Trust, using consistent accounting policies.
 All intercompany balances, transactions and unrealized gains and losses arising from intercompany transactions are eliminated on consolidation.